klindenboom/kick-start/readme.md

 ## Usage

-Working on an icf project is easy.
+Working on an Kick-Start project is easy.
 Your code goes in ui/:

 * Styles are developed as SASS in the scss/ folder.
 Create a new folder for each section, with a corresponding "main" scss file.
 For example scss/home/home.scss will become /css/home/home.css.
 Partials begin with an underscore (ex: _hero.scss) and won't be compiled to a CSS.
 * JavaScript is developed using AMD in the js/ folder.
 Follow a similar convention to styles: main files are name {section_name}.main.js, partials begin with an underscore.